corymosiman12/ARPA-E-Sensor/client/README.md

 - Perform all OpenCV setup by ssh'ing in as the root user.

 3. Mount a new virtual drive with 400 GB HDD space.
 Name it `vdb`, then follow this guide [here](https://docs.antsle.com/drives/).
+- IMPORTANT: use the hdd zpool, NOT the antlets zpool
-- If it is the first drive created, the target name should always be `vdb`
+- If it is the first drive created, the target name should always be `vdb` (`vdc` in HPDblack)
 - Regardless of the target name, when we need to create a new directory, name it `/mnt/vdb`, i.e. perform `mkdir /mnt/vdb`.
 - Follow the rest of the guide, only performing the Debian/Ubuntu steps.

-## Rename pi (need to change in two files on pi)
+## Rename host (need to change in two files)
 `$ sudo nano /etc/hostname`, and change name to 'BS1-Antlet' or similar then reboot.

 Go to: `$ sudo nano /etc/hosts`